andy1764/ComBatFamily/README.md

 - Functions for evaluating batch effects before and after harmonization

 ## 1. Installation
-The R package can be installed via devtools by running the following code
+The developmental version can be installed via `remotes` by running the following code

 ```
 # install.packages("remotes")
-remotes::install_github("andy1764/ComBatFamily")
+remotes::install_github("andy1764/ComBatFamily@dev", force = TRUE)
 ```

 Then, you can load this package via